 The best price index in India is the CPI-IW. `Headline inflation’ in India corresponds to the widely watched year-on-year change in the CPI-IW.
 The above graph shows us the experience of inflation in India from 1999 onwards.
-The informal target of policy makers is for inflation to lie between four and five per cent.
-These are the two blue lines on the graph.
+The informal target of policy . . . → Read More: Is this a time for monetary policy easing?

 by Shubho Roy and Ajay Shah.